See also: Family and Medical Leave Act

 B. Employee's Illness

 An employee is entitled to family/medical leave when the employee's own serious health condition makes it impossible to perform the essential functions of the position.
-UNL can require medical certification from a healthcare provider, by providing a statement of the essential functions of the position to the healthcare provider, so that the healthcare provider can render a decision based on the employee's inability to perform those functions.
+The university can require medical certification from a healthcare provider, by providing a statement of the essential functions of the position to the healthcare provider, so that the healthcare provider can render a decision based on the employee's inability to perform those functions.

 C. Caring for a Family Member